th2-net/th2-codec-generic/README.md

   + Correct default value for event notification parameters
   + Add box name into root event name
   + Fix problem with filtering by `message_type` for MQ pins
++ Fix problem with FIX codec when it is unable to decode the message

 ### 3.10.3